Mandapeta Assembly constituency

-Mandapeta Assembly constituency is a constituency in Konaseema district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Mandapeta Assembly constituency is a constituency in East Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Amalapuram Lok Sabha constituency.

 V. Jogeswara Rao is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2024, there are a total of 214,324 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The three mandals that form the assembly constituency are: